Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 The reason scalar booleans are supported is that they are a natural generalization of n-D boolean array indices.
-While the `np.nonzero()` rule does not hold for them, the more general rule about removing and flatting `idx.ndim` dimensions does.
+While the `np.nonzero()` rule does not hold for them, the more general rule about replacing `idx.ndim` dimensions a single dimension does.

 Consider the most common case of using a boolean index: masking some subset of the entire array.
 This typically looks something like